Zombie1111/UnityDestructionSystem/README.md

   <li>Complete the General Setup</li>
   <li>Open Blender, import your mesh and install the addon found in the `Scipts/BlenderAddon/` folder</li>
   <li>Assign a vertex group too all vertics in your mesh.
 Maybe assign group A to a door and group B to the walls</li>
   <li>Create a new vertex group that has a name that start with `link`.
-Assign the `link` vertex group to vertics that you want to be able to connect.
+Assign the `link` vertex group to vertics that you want to be able to connect that are in different base vertex groups.
 Like the door hinges and the wall</li>
   <li>Press the `Setup vertex colors for unity fracture` button and export+import the mesh with vertex colors</li>
   <li>Select your DestructableObject and add a second destructionMaterial and make it affect groupIndex 1</li>
   <li>Add saveState and should work, joints</li>